SebKay/wp-queued-jobs/README.md

 A [Laravel](https://laravel.com/)-like queue system for [WordPress](https://wordpress.org/).

-Easily create background jobs things like sending emails or importing data.
-All via a fluent API.
+Easily create background jobs for things like sending emails or importing large amounts of data.
+All with a fluent API.

 I highly recommend using a plugin like [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) so you can easily see, and manually run, cron jobs from the WordPress dashboard.